Hello! Alex from BlackboxMyCar here, and today we are going to talk about the latest version of the Cellink Battery B.

 The new Cellink has some distinct differences when compared with the previous version.
 The new Cellink Battery is more efficient at charging and lasts longer than its predecessor.
 The new Cellink also no longer has a constant fuse connection to the car’s fuse box, meaning that power cannot be tapped from the vehicle’s battery once the Cellink’s power is depleted; again, this feature will help maintain your vehicle’s battery life and condition.

-The Cellink 2.0 has a verbal notification system, where it makes many different beeps, each with a different meaning behind them.
+The Cellink 2.0 has an audio notification system, where it makes different beeps, each with a different meaning behind them.
 Some occasions where the Cellink would beep are: when it turns on, when it runs out of battery, when it begins charging, and when it’s disconnected from power.
 If something is wrong with the way it's being charged, a Cellink will beep once, and then twice and should continue to do so until the issue is fixed.
 These beeps are there to help users identify what condition their Cellink is in.

 Another change found in the new Cellink is the addition of a physical switch.
-This switch allows you to select 3 different voltage settings: 7amp, 5amp, and off.
+This switch allows you to select from 3 different voltage settings: 7amp, 5amp, and off.
 7amp is used when the Cellink Battery is charging through a hardwire connection and is the one that most customers use, while 5 amp is used for any charging options that involves using the 12 volt cigarette adaptor instead.
 The Off option is there if you don’t want to use the parking mode recording, effectively shutting the Cellink down.
 For example: you’re parked in a closed garage and you know that you aren’t going to see any events; instead of having the unit overwrite the older videos and use more battery, you can just switch the Cellink Battery B off and protect your older files.

-All Cellink Battery B’s come fully charged, so they can start working immediately to power your dashcam straight out the box.
 If you have the 12v male cigarette jack, your charging options aren’t limited to just the car.
 With the male cigarette jack, you can charge your Cellink in any regular power outlet through a power inverter, so long as the power inverter has an output of 5A and also has a female cigarette socket.
 If you purchase a power inverter that outputs anything less than 5A, then the Cellink will not be able to charge.
 This is why it is very important to make sure that your power inverter can charge your Cellink if you plan to charge your Cellink at home.

 One thing to keep in mind when purchasing is how the Cellink would function in different climates.
 It’s important to note that all batteries will face some performance issues with very cold temperatures.
 Even with this setback, the Cellink Battery B is definitely still useful, causing less strain on your car’s battery and lowering your chances of having a dead car battery than hardwiring a dashcam would.
 When using the 12v cigarette adaptor, it is recommended that you keep the Cellink plugged in at all possible times, to keep it functioning at its best.